aws-samples/aws-elemental-mediaconvert-tools/README.md

 AWS Elemental MediaConvert is a service that formats and compresses offline video content for delivery to televisions or connected devices.
 High-quality video transcoding makes it possible to create on-demand video assets for virtually any device.

-This repository contains code samples, functioning apps, as well as links to other resources that can help customers use AWS Elemenatl MediaConvert.
+This repository contains code samples, functioning apps, as well as links to other resources that can help customers use AWS Elemental MediaConvert.

 ## Directory